Iran–Turkey relations: History

 The Ottoman-Iranian wars, lasting from the late 18th to the mid-19th century, were caused in part by sectarian tensions between Sunni Ottomans and Shia Iranians, territorial disputes, and competition over trade routes.
 The war of 1789 centered on the strategic Mount Ararat, where both empires sought to assert control.
 Iran's military offensives often targeted Ottoman fortifications, but the Ottomans, adopting defensive strategies, managed to repel these efforts.
 The Iranians and Ottomans clashed in 1789, 1821–1823, and 1830–1833.
 The Ottoman Empire won every war, defeating the Iranians.
-In the war of 1821-23, the Ottomans were led by Hafiz Ismail Pasha. solidifying its dominance in the region.
+Under the leadership of Hafiz Ismail Pasha the Ottomans decisively prevailed in the war of 1821-23, solidifying their dominance in the region.

 The period between 1789 and 1876 saw significant rivalry between the Ottoman Empire and Iran, particularly in their efforts to assert dominance in the region.
 Territorial disputes were a recurring source of conflict, exemplified by the Gok Tepe War (1794–1813), which concluded with Iran's significant territorial losses under the Treaty of Gulistan.
 Following Iranian defeat, Iran reapproached the Ottomans in order to counter Russia.

 Iran's intelligence network also included the monitoring of Iranian minorities within Ottoman territories, aiming to protect their interests and undermine Ottoman authority.
 Information gathered through espionage was leveraged to strengthen Iran's defensive strategies and occasionally used in collaboration with European powers to counter Ottoman influence.

 The Treaty of Kasr-i Shirin in 1876 officially ended the wars, but there were still border disputes between the countries.
 Issues such as the ownership of Mount Ararat remained a source of tension well into the 20th century.
-According to Qayum, the Ottoman-Iranian wars still influence contemporary regional rivalries.
-According to Qayum the modern day cases of Syria and Iraq are examples of where sectarian and political divisions between contemporary Iran and Turkey, echo the historic tensions between the former empires.
+The Ottoman-Iranian wars still influence contemporary regional rivalries.
+The modern day cases of Syria and Iraq are examples of where sectarian and political divisions between contemporary Iran and Turkey, echo the historic tensions between the former empires.